Fiordland Penguin vs Western Rockhopper Penguin

 Which is bigger, Fiordland Penguin or Western Rockhopper Penguin?

-The Fiordland Penguin is larger, standing up to 71cm tall compared to the Western Rockhopper Penguin's 58cm.
+The Fiordland Penguin is larger, standing up to 71 cm tall and weighing up to 5.9 kg.
+The Western Rockhopper Penguin is smaller at up to 58 cm and 3.4 kg.

 Do Fiordland Penguins and Western Rockhopper Penguins live in the same area?

-Fiordland Penguins are found in New Zealand (South Island), Stewart Island.
-Western Rockhopper Penguins are found in Falkland Islands, Chile, Argentina, New Zealand sub-Antarctic islands.
+No, their ranges do not overlap.
+Fiordland Penguins are found in New Zealand (South Island), Stewart Island, while Western Rockhopper Penguins live in Falkland Islands, Chile, Argentina, New Zealand sub-Antarctic islands.
+This geographic separation means they face different environmental pressures and predator communities.